EMILYs List

-EMILYs List (formerly stylized as EMILY's List) is a left-leaning American political action committee (PAC) that aims to help elect Democratic female candidates in favor of abortion rights to office.
+EMILYs List, formerly stylized as EMILY's List, is an American political action committee (PAC) that aims to help elect Democratic female candidates in favor of abortion rights to office.
 It was founded by Ellen Malcolm in 1985.
 The group's name is a backronym for "Early Money Is Like Yeast", alluding to the way yeast makes dough rise.
 The saying refers to a convention of political fundraising: receiving many donations early in a race helps attract subsequent donors.
 EMILYs List bundles contributions to the campaigns of Democratic women in favor of abortion rights running in targeted races.

 From 1985 through 2008, EMILYs List raised $240 million for political candidates.
 EMILYs List spent $27.4 million in 2010, $34 million in 2012, and $44.9 million in 2014.
 The organization was on track to raise $60 million for the 2016 election cycle, much of it earmarked for Hillary Clinton, whose presidential bid EMILYs List had endorsed.